 - 3 1/2 lb round roast

-- Black pepper
+- Black pepper, to taste

-- Garlic powder
+- Garlic powder, to taste

-- Sea salt
+- Sea salt, to taste

 - Olive oil cooking spray

-Preheat oven to 375 degrees.
+Preheat the oven to 375 degrees.

 With a sharp knife, cut slits all over the roast and place a sliver of garlic in each hole.
-Season the entire roast with steak seasoning, pepper, garlic powder and more salt if you desire then spray with olive oil cooking spray.
+Season the entire roast with steak seasoning, pepper, garlic powder, and more salt if you desire then spray with olive oil cooking spray.

 Place the roast (fat side up) on a roasting rack, directly on the oven rack.
-Put a drip pan beneath the roast to catch all the juices.
-It’s easy to clean up and there isn’t that much of a mess.
+Put a drip pan beneath the roast to catch all the juices so it’s easy to clean up and there isn’t that much of a mess.
 It works great!!

 Bake at 375 degrees for 30 minutes then reduce heat to 250 degrees (Simply Recipes says 225 degrees).